International-Data-Spaces-Association/IDSA-Rulebook/documentation/3_Functional_Requirements.md

 properly manage consent for GDPR.

-As mentioned before, the importance of the implementation design of the DSA and the components of a data space cannot be emphasized enough.
+As mentioned before, the importance of the implementation design of the DSGA and the components of a data space cannot be emphasized enough.
 The implications for autonomy, sovereignty, reliability, security, and many other factors are far reaching, so the decision on the design needs to be made with utmost care.